exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Response

-The string with a value of anchoring address in Base58Check format.
+The same format as for the actual anchoring address, the string with a value of anchoring address:

-### Actual common LECT

 `2NFGToas8B6sXqsmtGwL1H4kC5fGWSpTcYA`